Jacotyl/LostFragHelper/README.md

 Open the dl folder in [AssetStudio](https://github.com/Perfare/AssetStudio).

-It is recommended that before extracting the files via [AssetStudio](https://github.com/Perfare/AssetStudio), that the "Group exported assets by" option is changed to "container path" for the filestructure to remain intact for the exported assets.
+It is recommended that before extracting the files via [AssetStudio](https://github.com/Perfare/AssetStudio), that the "Group exported assets by" option is changed to "container path" for the file structure to remain intact for the exported assets.

 ## Planned Features
 - Automated composition of sprite faces + bodies after extraction.